 You have three different options for handling the vias in your PCB structure.
 These include tenting, filling, and plugging.

 The process of tenting involves using a solder mask to cover via hole and annular ring.
 You do not have to take any particular actions to be sure the opening will stay closed.
 That means there is no guarantee the hole will remain covered.
-However, if you use small vias that have a diameter of no more than 12mil, the odds of them staying closed are growing.
+However, if you use small vias with a diameter of no more than 12mil, the odds of them staying closed are growing.

 The manufacturers usually use a land pattern called a “dog bone” to ensure that via receives the signal from the BGA.
 Via can then pass this signal throughout different layers.

-A via in pad changes the “dog bone” approach and allows the manufacturer to drill the vias directly into the BGA pads.
+A via pad changes the “dog bone” approach and allows the manufacturer to drill the vias directly into the BGA pads.
 You can solder straightly over the via, which ensures easier routing.

 Why Is Copper a Better Choice than Gold for a Via Fill PCB?

 We already established that copper is the most common choice for a via fill PCB.
 However, you will find some designers and applications that use silver conductive epoxy resin.
 When you compare the two materials, it may seem like the latter is a better choice.

 However, there are valid reasons why copper is a better choice.
 In short, it performs better than gold.
 But instead of only making a claim, we will support it with the following facts:

 - Copper has improved thermal and electrical conductivity compared to gold

 - It should also ensure that the PCB lasts longer